gvwilson/sensibleadventures/cloudherd/new.md

 "It's just an old tunnel," said Noxy.
 "The grownups say they're dangerous, so we're not supposed to go in."

 Thokmay nodded.
-"Sergeant Dorbu will want to know about them."
+"Sergeant Dorbu will want to know about it."

 "Why?"
 Noxy asked.
 "They don't go anywhere---or at least, that's what everybody says," she amended hastily.
-"We use the ones by the shearing shed as yak pens, but that's about it."
+"We use the bigger ones by the shearing shed as yak pens, but that's about it."

 "He'll still want to know.
 Soldiers should know as much as they can about their surroundings," Thokmay said, as if repeating a lesson to a slow learner.

-Noxy bit back a retort.
-"Come on," she said.
-"We can see more from up top."
+"Whatever you want," she said, feigning indifference.
+"Come on---we can see more from up top."

+She glanced back over her shoulder as they walked away and shivered.
+When she and Sensy and Rash were no older than Little Gas was now, the bigger children had dared them to come into the tunnels with them.
+It had been scary-exciting for the first two dozen strides, but when the older children had doused the little chip of dayglass they were carrying and plunged the tunnel into darkness, Noxy had suddenly felt the weight of the ancient stone above her pressing down, smothering her.
+She had screamed, and it was no satisfaction at all to remember that Sensy and Rash had screamed too.
+When Rash had suggested a few months previously that they play the same trick on the smaller children themselves, she had punched his arm hard enough to leave a bruise.

-The steps lay flush against the side of the wall.
+The steps that led to the top of the wall lay flush against its side.
 They had been built for the Pilots, not for human beings, so each one was as high as Noxy's knee, and so broad that it took her two strides to cross.
 Even after hundreds of years, the stones fit together so snugly that it was hard to tell where one ended and the next began.

 Noxy put her hand on the wall to give herself a little extra push on each stair.
 She noticed Thokmay puffing and sweating after the first